-Our whole family was a fan of Steve Irwin and we were greatly saddened when he passed away back in September 2006, Daniel in particular.
-It wasn’t long after Steve died that Daniel, watched a documentary by Kim Watkins, ‘Saving Orangutans’, and was really motivated by the issues the orangutans were facing and said to mum and dad, “Who is going to be saving orangutans now that Steve Irwin has gone?”.
+Our whole family was a fan of Steve Irwin and we were greatly saddened when he passed away in September 2006, Daniel in particular.
+It wasn’t long after Steve died Daniel, watched a documentary by Kim Watkins, ‘Saving Orangutans’, and was motivated by the issues the orangutans were facing and said to mum and dad, “Who is going to be saving orangutans now that Steve Irwin has gone?”.

 It was a question for which mum and dad didn’t have an answer but little did we know, Daniel wasn’t prepared to accept nothing as an answer…